 Note: this is about the 2017 Queer Internet Studies Symposium, a conference I participated in at UPenn last week.
 You can find this article on the event website here.
 Imagine you’re online and something unexpected happens.
 You see an image that you didn’t intend to see or come across a message meant for somebody that isn’t you.
 You […]

 I’m Emma, a writer, PhD student and instructor at Virginia Tech.
-This is my (hardly-ever-updated, but hopefully still interesting) blog.
+This is my (hardly-ever-updated) blog.
 Links to some of my writings and creative projects are here: www.realyou.me Linkedin: www.linkedin.com/in/emmastamm Twitter: @turing_tests And you can contact me via email: stamm[at]vt.edu.
 Thank you for visiting!

 An NGO or nonprofit that works with governments to provide a blockchain-based conduit for transmitting and (most importantly) authenticating documents/communications of public interest.

 “Everybody keeps talking about how the world is ending, but I see it differently” — Circuit des Yeux 2016 was good to me, and I am glad it’s 2017.
 This will be a great year, I can feel it.